Frequently Asked Questions

 For a list of office contacts responsible for the P-card check-out process, view P-Card Office Contacts

-Check Request to pay for Speakers and Performers
+E-Procurement must be used to pay for Speakers and Performers

 - When bringing a speaker or performer to campus a student organization must utilize the Vanderbilt Performers Agreement template (available from Annetta Pickett in Dean of Students Arts & Campus Events).